-If you can think through things better than others, you’ll have fewer problems and more free time.
-If you can’t, you’re going to spend a lot of time fixing your mistakes.
+Thinking through things better than others means you’ll have more free time and fewer problems.
+If you can’t do this, you’ll spend a lot of time fixing avoidable mistakes.

-For part of the answer, we turn to Solitude and Leadership, a lecture given by William Deresiewicz.
+One of the biggest obstacles to thinking is found in an obscure lecture, Solitude and Leadership, given by William Deresiewicz.
 The entire essay is worth reading (and re-reading), but here is the relevant excerpt:

 Learning How To Think

 Let’s start with how you don’t learn to think.
 A study by a team of researchers at Stanford came out a couple of months ago.
 The investigators wanted to figure out how today’s college students were able to multitask so much more effectively than adults.
 How do they manage to do it, the researchers asked?
 The answer, they discovered—and this is by no means what they expected—is that they don’t.
 The enhanced cognitive abilities the investigators expected to find, the mental faculties that enable people to multitask effectively, were simply not there.
 In other words, people do not multitask effectively.
 And here’s the really surprising finding: the more people multitask, the worse they are, not just at other mental abilities, but at multitasking itself.